warioishere/blitzpool/full-setup/README.md

 ```

 Add `--dry-run` first if you want to verify the connection without writing data.
 Should the migration encounter an error, drop the Postgres database and restore from the backups you created before rerunning the script.

+Deployments that were already using a Postgres container under `../db/pg/<network>` should relocate or bind-mount their existing data into `./data/<network>/public-pool/pg` before bringing the stack back online.

 # Regtest